AWS VPC Design¶

 See Also¶

-general/networking.md-- General networking patterns including segmentation and load balancingproviders/aws/multi-account.md-- Transit Gateway hub-and-spoke for cross-account VPC connectivityproviders/aws/ec2-asg.md-- EC2 placement in VPC subnets with security groupsproviders/aws/route53.md-- Route 53 Resolver for hybrid DNS with VPC integrationproviders/aws/networking.md-- AWS networking services beyond VPC: Transit Gateway, Direct Connect, PrivateLink, Network Firewall, Global Accelerator
+general/networking.md-- General networking patterns including segmentation and load balancingproviders/aws/multi-account.md-- Transit Gateway hub-and-spoke for cross-account VPC connectivityproviders/aws/ec2-asg.md-- EC2 placement in VPC subnets with security groupsproviders/aws/route53.md-- Route 53 Resolver for hybrid DNS with VPC integrationproviders/aws/security-groups.md-- SG hygiene, source-SG references, customer-managed prefix listsproviders/aws/observability.md-- CloudWatch Logs Insights query patterns for flow logspatterns/aws-data-perimeter.md-- VPC endpoint policies for data perimeter enforcementproviders/aws/networking.md-- AWS networking services beyond VPC: Transit Gateway, Direct Connect, PrivateLink, Network Firewall, Global Accelerator